 Here are 10 fun things to do this winter season in the Upstate SC region

-There are numerous small museums throughout the Upstate, nothing too spectacular, however, good enough to kill a few hours on a rainy cold day.
+There are numerous small museums throughout the Upstate, nothing too spectacular, however, good enough to kill a few hours on a cold day.
 The best-of-the-best is the Greenville County Museum of Art.
 This small, yet impressive art gallery houses the largest collection of watercolors by renowned American artist, Andrew Wyeth.
 Admission is free!
-The current special exhibit features works from the Bob Jones Museum.
+Special exhibits change throughout the year.
+Location: 420 College Street

 Other interesting Upstate museums

-Since your outdoor recreational opportunities will be extremely limited this time of year, now is the time to check out the unique restaurant scene.
-The city continues to receive praise for its’ diverse foodie scene, with new and interesting restaurants opening up downtown all the time.
+Since your outdoor recreational opportunities will be extremely limited this time of year, now is the time to explore the unique restaurant scene.
+The city continues to receive praise for its’ diverse foodie scene, with new and interesting restaurants continuously opening up downtown.
 Last year, People magazine ranked Greenville “one of the top 10 foodie cities in America.”

-Main Street is where you will find the majority of independent restaurants in the Upstate.
+Main Street is where you will find the majority of independent restaurants.
 Additionally, downtown Traveler’s Rest, Spartanburg, and Simpsonville are currently getting into the trendy foodie scene.
-Tandem Creperie in Traveler’s Rest is a popular breakfast spot with great coffee and delicious crepes, and is conveniently located en route to many natural attractions in the Blue Ridge mountains.
+Tandem Creperie in Traveler’s Rest is a popular breakfast spot which serves great coffee and delicious crepes.
+As a bonus, it is conveniently located en route to many natural attractions in the Blue Ridge mountains.

-For now, you will want to mostly focus on downtown Greenville, which is home to more than 100 unique local coffee houses, restaurants, and breweries.
+For now, you will want to mostly focus on downtown Greenville.
+This small city downtown is home to more than 100 unique local coffee houses, restaurants, and breweries.

 Here are a few excellent local restaurants to check out

-Biscuit Head – Giant cathead biscuits, either paired with a unique gravy flight or topped with flavorful jams from the unique 10+ flavor jam and honey bar
+Biscuit Head – Giant cathead biscuits, either paired with a unique gravy flight or topped with flavorful jams from the unique 10+ self service jam and honey bar

-Roost – Excellent restaurant inside the Hyatt with a focus on organic and local ingredients.
-Great weekday soup & salad lunch buffet, as well as an all-you-can-eat Sunday brunch buffet.
+Roost – Excellent restaurant inside the Hyatt Regency on Main.
+The focus is on organic and local ingredients.
+Great selection of healthy salads and wraps, as well as an all-you-can-eat breakfast buffet.